Inspiration for our 2017 ASP Trip – Check out this cool ASP 2016 Video. Why not join us in 2017?

 - Dates: June 10-18, 2017

-- Destination: Ashland in Boyd County, KY
+- Destination: Ashland in Boyd County, KY.
+The ASP center is at South Ashland United Methodist Church.

 - Sign up – To register for the trip, complete the ASP 2017 Registration Form and return it with your deposit to the ASP mail slot in the church office area.